top of page

 Stage 3

-Our third stage bottling and further fermentation process is carefully controlled.
+Our third stage bottling and further 'in bottle' fermentation process is carefully controlled.
 Here we add the fizz to produce the carbonation of Tibico which brings you a healthy and refreshing sparkling probiotic beverage.

 Stage 4

-Once bottled and labelled we mature for a few days before tasting and quality checking.
+Once bottled and labelled we mature for 7 days before tasting and quality checking.

 What's fermentation?